galagithub/btt_relay_os/README.md

 - green on and red blinking - startup delay, power to system, only SC is available
 - green on and red off - power to the system
 - green blinking and red off - PS_ON triggered, power off delay
+- green and red blinking - no power to the system, wait for recovery delay
 - green off and red on - no power to the system, relay is in power off state
 - green alternate red blinking - SC triggered